Public Charge 101

-According to a report released by the Center for Immigration Studies (CIS), the reality is that over half of all immigrant-led households currently use at least one welfare program - compared to only thirty percent of native households.
+According to a report released by the Center for Immigration Studies (CIS), the reality is that almost two-thirds (63 percent) of all immigrant-led households currently use at least one welfare program – compared to only 35 percent of native households.
 The same CIS report shows that forty-eight percent of households headed by immigrants who have been in the country for more than two decades continue to access at least one welfare program.
 And, according to data from the Census Bureau’s Survey of Income and Program Participation (SIPP), by the year 2030, more than 13 million immigrants will use welfare and 7.5 million immigrants will be enrolled in Medicaid – placing a major strain on an already ailing program.

 - FAIR’s Comment on Public Charge Rule